-After your relaxing day on Friday, our regular weekend guests will check in and then we’ll all gather together for dinner.
+Guests will check in, beginning at 4pm on Friday, and then we’ll all gather together for dinner.
 After dinner we’ll have a fun, social time of games and laughter.
 Saturday begins with a feature presentation by Dr. Heather Alexander.
 Then, you will have a choice of workshops to attend throughout the afternoon.
 You will be emailed a list of choices a few weeks before the retreat.
 Saturday evening will be a time of socializing, crafts and a movie.
 On Sunday, Heather will close the weekend with a special presentation.
 Guests will depart after lunch.

 You won’t want to miss this special annual retreat.
 Many guests return year after year and we welcome new guests too!